Spearfish man charged in shooting death of his wife - NewsBreak

 Spearfish man charged in shooting death of his wife

 SPEARFISH, S.D.
-(AP) — A Spearfish man is accused in the shooting death of his wife early Saturday morning, authorities said....panhandlepost.com

-SPEARFISH, S.D.
-(AP) — A Spearfish man is accused in the shooting death of his wife early Saturday morning, authorities said....panhandlepost.com
+(AP) — A Spearfish man is accused in the shooting death of his wife early Saturday morning, authorities said.

+Dreau Rogers, 33, has been arrested and charged with first degree murder in the killing of 43-year-old Destiny Rogers, Spearfish police said.

+Police said Dreau Rogers is also charged with possession and ingestion of a controlled substance, the Black Hills Pioneer reported.

 Comments / 0